 Billing for tuition and fees is coordinated through the College's Business Office.
-Reminders are mailed approximately 30 days prior to the beginning of each semester.
-In addition, electronic billing reminders are periodically emailed to the student's Great Bay Community College email account.
+Electronic billing reminders are periodically emailed to the student's Great Bay Community College email account.
 Payment arrangements must be made prior to the published deadlines for each part of term.
 Discover, Visa, MasterCard, check, or cash are accepted as payment.
 Payment plans are available at the College Services One Stop through Nelnet/Enterprise Tuition Management.
 If payment arrangement is not made by the established payment deadline, students may be administratively withdrawn from classes.
 Students who register after the established payment deadline must make payment or adequate payment arrangements at the time of registration and will remain responsible for tuition and fees.